gravitational/teleport/rfd/0003-extended-approval-workflows.md

 **Note**

-`note` presents a dialog after the successfull login, requests a note and creates a request.
+`reason` presents a dialog after the successful login, requests a note and creates a request.

-If there are two roles with concurrent `note` and `auto`, the `note` will be picked as the most restrictive.
+If there are two roles with concurrent `reason` and `always`, the `reason` will be picked as the most restrictive.

 #### Request access traits